Dislocation analysis (DXA)

 This sets the maximum length of trial Burgers circuits, which are constructed by the DXA to discover dislocations in the crystal.
 The maximum circuit length is specified in terms of the number of atom-to-atom steps.
 Dislocations whose core is too wide to be enclosed by a circuit of the given maximum length will not be found by the algorithm.

 The default value for this parameter is 14, which is sufficient to discover all typical lattice dislocations in the types of crystals supported by the modifier.

-Once the DXA has discovered a dislocation segment and constructed a Burgers circuit around its dislocation core, the algorithm advances the circuit along the dislocation to generate a line presentation of the segment.
+Once the DXA has discovered a dislocation segment and constructed a Burgers circuit around its dislocation core, the algorithm advances the circuit along the dislocation to generate a line presentation of the dislocation.
 The thickness of the core may vary along the dislocation (e.g. it becomes wider close to a dislocation junction).
 This is why the circuit has a certain amount of elasticity, which is set by the stretchability parameter.
 A value of 9 (the default), for example, allows the circuit to expand to a length that is nine steps longer than the limit set by the trial circuit length parameter above.

 This option restricts the analysis to the subset of currently selected atoms.
 When activate, unselected atoms will be ignored (as if they did not exist) and will be assigned the structure type "Other".
 This option can be useful if you want to identify dislocations in a crystal with a structure not supported by the modifier, but which has a sublattice that is supported (and you do not want to delete atoms belonging to the other sublattice(s) for some reason).